sungjin122517/sungjin122517.github.io/_posts/2022-08-09-leetcode-graph-pacific-atlantic-water-flow.md

 ---
 title:  "(Leetcode) [Graph] Pacific Atlantic water flow"
-excerpt: "find whether it is possible to finish all courses or not from given dependencies using DFS"
+excerpt: "find the coordinates of the cells that are reachable to both Pacific and Atlantic Ocean using BFS"

 categories:
   - algorithm